After much research and analysis of accounting software, we recommend Xero as the best accounting software for Mac in 2018.

 To try Xero yourself, check out the company's free 30-day trial.
 It doesn't require a credit card, so you can try the software risk-free.

 When we asked small business owners what the "perfect" accounting software should do, the resounding answer was that it should save you time.
-Xero meets this requirement by automating tasks and making accounting tasks as easy as possible to accomplish.
-In addition to standard accounting capabilities, here are some of the timesaving features Xero offers:
+Xero meets this requirement by automating processes, making accounting tasks as easy as possible to accomplish.
+In addition to standard accounting capabilities, here are some of the time-saving features Xero offers:

-1. Invoicing.
+Invoicing.
 You can send electronic invoices, and your customers can pay them online.
-You get paid instantly, and balances are automatically reflected in your books.
 If your business provides customers with quotes or estimates, you can convert them to invoices with just a few clicks.
-You can also schedule the system to send recurring invoices and overdue reminders so you don't spend time chasing payments.
+You can also schedule the system to automatically send recurring invoices and reminders so you don't spend time chasing payments.

-5. Inventory.
-The software includes inventory management tools and can track items, showing you how many items you have in stock when you're creating an estimate, quote or invoice.
+Inventory.
+The software includes inventory-management tools and can track items in real time, showing you how many items you have in stock when you're creating an estimate, quote or invoice.
 It can also help you identify your best-selling and most profitable items.
 Integrations are available if you have advanced inventory management needs.